top of page

 "One who is bathed needs only their feet made clean,”

-They knelt between bread and betrayal in this twilight scene.
+So they knelt between bread and betrayal in this twilight scene.

 From man to man the Savior quietly moved,

-Each foot was cleansed by love's redeeming hand.
+Each foot was cleansed by love's redeeming hand,

 Modeling what He taught: the love command.